Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Tissue plasminogen activator – tPA (Alteplase) is a fibrinolytic drug which acts as a thrombolytic agent by activating plasminogen to form plasmin, which degrades fibrin and so breaks up thrombi.

 In paediatric patients, tPA is the agent of choice.
-The reason for this preference is its fibrin specificity, low immunogenicity, the existence of a US food and drug administration warning regarding urokinase and evidence of improved clot lysis in vitro compared to urokinase and streptokinase,.
+The reason for this preference is its fibrin specificity, low immunogenicity, the existence of a US food and drug administration warning regarding urokinase and evidence of improved clot lysis in vitro compared to urokinase and streptokinase.
 However increased in vitro clot lysis by tPA has not been demonstrated in clinical trials in children.

 In a review of thrombolysis in paediatric patients, there was success rate of 64% in 413 children (described as complete resolution), whilst 21% of children had no response.
 In a review of thrombolysis in neonates, reported overall patency rates ranged from 39% to 86.5% for children with aortic thrombosis and cardiac disease.